PDAL/PDAL/doc/stages/filters.approximatecoplanar.rst

 filters.approximatecoplanar
 ===============================================================================

-``filters.approximatecoplanar`` implements a portion of the algorithm presented in [Limberger2015]_.
+The **approximate coplanar filter** implements a portion of the algorithm presented in [Limberger2015]_.
 Prior to clustering points, the authors first apply an approximate coplanarity test, where points that meet the following criteria are labeled as approximately coplanar.